Road freight transport – what does it involve?

 Road transport is characterised above all by its flexibility and accessibility, but it also has significant limitations.

-- Extensive road network - The network of motorways and national roads provides access to almost every part of the country.
+• A dense road network - The network of motorways and national roads makes it possible to reach almost any location in the country.

-High CO2 emissions are most commonly cited as a drawback.
-Road transport accounts for around 72% of the carbon dioxide emissions generated by the entire transport sector in the EU.
-Dependence on road infrastructure is also a significant constraint – traffic jams, roadworks and weather conditions prolong delivery times.
-Regulations governing drivers' working hours limit daily driving time to 9 hours, which affects route planning.
+High CO₂ emissions are most frequently cited as a drawback.
+Road transport accounts for around 72 per cent of the carbon dioxide emissions generated by the entire transport sector in the EU.
+Another major limitation is the reliance on road infrastructure – traffic jams, roadworks and weather conditions all prolong delivery times.
+The regulations governing drivers’ working hours limit daily driving time to 9 hours, which affects route planning.

 What challenges and new regulations lie ahead for the transport sector?

 The Mobility Package has introduced significant changes to the rules governing the posting of drivers and their working hours.
-Drivers must return to their home base or place of residence every four weeks, and their pay for working in another EU country must meet the minimum wage rates applicable there.
-The transport sector is grappling with a chronic shortage of drivers and decarbonisation, which is forcing a gradual transition to alternative powertrains.
+Drivers must return to their home base or place of residence every four weeks, and their pay for working in another EU country must be in line with the minimum wage rates in that country.
+The transport, logistics and services (TLS) sector is grappling with a chronic shortage of drivers and decarbonisation, which is forcing a gradual transition to alternative propulsion systems.

 Find out how these changes will affect your business – preparing for the new regulations now will help you avoid costly surprises.